xullnn/ls_pull_over_push/210/answers.md

 - loop body
 - increment expression

 How to type a very long single-line string across multiple lines without breaking the string into many lines?

 answer:

-- insert back slash `/` when it needs to break a line, but don't append any extra char after the `\` such as empty space
+- insert back slash `/` when it needs to break a line, but don't append any extra char after the `\` such as white space

 ```js
 'This is a \